 Adopting the Universal Thinking Framework across your School

 The Universal Thinking Frameworks purpose is to help children understand how to think and learn effectively.
 It is easy to adopt and provides classrooms with a clear language for learning.
-You can use it for stretching higher-attaining learners or scaffolding the demanding tasks that lower-attaining students might struggle with.
-Ultimately, the framework’s classifications provide greater access to any curriculum and are fundamental for promoting independent learning behaviours
+You can use it alongside other teaching strategies for stretching higher-attaining learners or scaffolding the demanding tasks that lower-attaining students might struggle with.
+Ultimately, the framework’s classifications provide greater access to any curriculum and help build students' cultural capital and enhance curriculum delivery and are fundamental for promoting independent learning behaviours

 The following strategy document provides you with some initial ideas of where the framework can be embedded.
+Understanding effective classroom pedagogy is essential for implementation.
 Ultimately, the more familiar your learners are with the terminology, the more benefits you will see.

 Guiding classroom talk